 Science Online

 Looking for more science experiments for Earth Day?
 Check out Science Online, an excellent resource for STEM research and learning on any scientific topic.
 Science Online features science experiments and activities on Earth science, environmental science, marine science, weather and climate, and more.
 These include downloadable, printable experiments in PDF format; interactive experiments that replicate the in-class laboratory experience in a safe and user-friendly environment; and self-paced learning objects consisting of animations, video clips, slideshows, images, and diagrams, along with activities that challenge and test students’ learning of the subject matter.
-These activities include “A Very Hot Spot (Greenhouse Effect),” “Cleaning Up Oily Water,” “Ecological Succession,” and “Does Your Town Have Acid Rain?”
+These activities include “A Very Hot Spot (Greenhouse Effect),” “Cleaning Up Oily Water,” “What Do People Throw Away?” and “Does Your City Have Acid Rain?”

 For researchers looking for a wide variety of content on a specific ecological subject, Science Online features multiple Topic Centers devoted to subjects that are definitely of interest for budding environmentalists.
 Each of these Topic Centers include specially selected content that composes a virtual study guide on the topic covered, including a series of editor-selected overview articles, suggested keyword searches, key videos and animations, printable experiments, diagrams, key tables and data, and a comprehensive topic timeline.